 How Vitamin E Helps Your Skin

 One capsule of vitamin E actually contains eight different nutrients that are essential to your help.
-It's a powerful antioxidant, which means it fights off compounds that can cause damage to your body.
+It's a powerful antioxidant, which means it fights off compounds that can cause damage to your skin and body.
 Those compounds, known as free radicals, can have an effect on your skin.

 Mix a Mask

 One of the best times to use your vitamin E oil from the capsules is on sunburns or after visiting the beach.
 It can help replenish the moisture that your skin loses from being out in the hot sun, and can provide soothing relief from painful burns.
+Vitamin E for face burns can also be helpful in preventing wrinkles as a result of the burn.

 Mix up 2 teaspoons of vitamin E oil—about two to three capsules—with 2 tablespoons of yogurt and 1 teaspoon lemon juice.
-The mixture will help soon burned skin.
+The mixture will help soothe burned skin.
 Apply the mask all over your face and let it dry, then wash it off with cold water.

 - 2 teaspoons vitamin E oil